Zika Virus Infection

 Mosquito Bite Avoidance

 Strict Bite avoidance measures are recommended for all travellers, especially pregnant women.
-Aedes mosquitoes are particularly persistent and aggressive biters.
+Aedes mosquitoes are particularly persistent and aggressive biters from dawn until dusk.

 - 50% DEET- based insect repellents should be applied regularly (according to manufacturers instructions).